 For a transvaginal exam:

-With transvaginal ultrasound, although the examination is often performed to look for a cause of pelvic pain, the sonogram itself should not be painful or significantly increase your discomfort.
-A vaginal sonogram is usually more comfortable than a manual gynecologic examination.
+Doctors often use transvaginal ultrasound to look for a cause of pelvic pain.
+However, the sonogram itself should not be painful or significantly increase your discomfort.
+A vaginal sonogram is usually more comfortable than a manual gynecologic exam.

 For a transrectal exam: